aLeXvI65/PokedexSite/readme.md

 Open http://localhost/pokedexChallenge to view the project.

 ## 🌐 Live Demo
-You can see a live version of the project in the following link:
+You can see a live version of the project in the following link: http://mypokedex.kesug.com/

+## Site developed by Oscar Alejandro Vitela Ramirez